How to Grow Truffles

 What are truffles?

+Truffles are a prized type of fungus that grow underground on the roots of inoculated trees.
+They’re a well loved and luxury ingredient used in cooking providing a uniquely pungent flavour loved by many.
 There are many different truffle varieties out there from black truffles, burgundy truffles and the most expensive white truffle.
-Depending on the variety that can be sold for anywhere between £30 to well over £1,000.
+Depending on the variety that can be sold for anywhere between £30 to well over £1,000

 The truffle fungus has evolved to grow underground and in the process, has created a symbiotic relationship with a variety of different tree species, each providing the other with some form of nourishment.
 The truffles provide beneficial nitrogen directly to the tree’s roots and the tree provides the truffle with specific sugars created through photosynthesis.
 Something the underground fungi cannot create itself.
+There are certain species of tree that support the growth of truffles in the UK, many of these species are trees that are already hardy in British climates meaning that you can absolutely grow truffles in the UK.

 Which Trees Support the Growth of Truffles?

 The roots of certain trees can be inoculated with truffles spores to support the growth of the fungus.
-A lot of our UK native trees such as hazel, oak and beech can all be inoculated.
+A lot of our UK native trees such as hazel, oak and beech can all be innoculated.

 We have quality stock of both the hazel truffle tree and oak truffle tree.

-Where to plant your truffle tree
+Where to plant your Truffle Tree

 To start, choose a planting location large enough to accommodate the tree’s growth.
+Many native trees can grow to great heights over many decades, be sure to bear this in mind.

 Both of our hazel and oak truffle trees can grow quite large so ensuring the tree has enough room to grow is essential.

+Next, test the pH of the soil.
+Truffle trees grow best in soil that is well-draining with a high (alkaline) pH.
+Most local garden centres will stock soil testing kits.
+The perfect pH level in soil is between 7.5 and 8.3.
 If you find that your soil is a particularly low pH and too acidic for your truffle tree then we recommend improving the soil by raking small amounts of lime through the top.
-Most local garden centres will also stock lime that can be added to the soil.
+Most local garden centres will also stock lime that can be added to the soil

 How to plant your truffle tree

+Now you’ve chosen the location for your native tree and tested your soil, you’re ready to plant.
+First, dig a hole that is around the same size as the pot the tree is currently in.
 Secondly, you will need to remove the tree from the pot.
 Be very careful with this step, you want to cause as little disruption as possible to the soil in the pot and try to keep all the soil intact with the roots.
 This is the part where all the spores are located so keeping as much as possible is important.

-If any soil was lost when removing from the pot you can add this back into the planting hole around the tree before backfilling any gaps with topsoil.
+Place the root ball and surrounding soil straight into the hole, make sure that the soil level from the pot matches ground level.
+If any soil was lost when removing from the pot you can add this back into the planting hole around the tree before backfilling any gaps with top soil.

-It’s important to keep the tree well-watered the first few weeks after planting to allow the roots some time to establish in their new home.
+Once this is completed, firm down and give the tree a good watering.
+It’s important to keep the tree well watered the first few weeks after planting to allow the roots some time to establish in their new home.
 Just make sure that the ground doesn’t become waterlogged.

 Extra tips after planting